TahaMsv/TahaMsv.github.io/researches.md

 - With the goal of publishing a research paper.

-### Contributed to a project focused on complex query intent detection in chatbots.
-This project achieved 4th place at Amirkabir Artificial Intelligence Competitions (AAIC).
+### Contributed to a project focused on complex query intent detection in chatbots:
+- This project achieved 4th place at Amirkabir Artificial Intelligence Competitions (AAIC).